ESSS/conda-devenv/docs/usage.rst

   inside the brackets following the YAML comment mark ``#``.
 For example, ``# [linux]`` could be replaced with ``# [sys.platform.startswith('linux')]``.

-The following variables are available in the Jira 2 namespace:
+The following variables are available in the Jinja 2 namespace:

 .. list-table::
    :widths: 20 80